icinganalysis/icinganalysis.github.io/content/Deicing boots and ice adhesion.md

 >1.
 Boot inflation removes the main part of an ice formation.
-Ice remaining after inflation of a spanwise-tube de-icer increased airfoil section drag 7 to 37 percent for the following conditions: angles of attack from 0° to 4.6°) airspeeds of 175 and 275 mph) glaze- and rime-icing conditions) air total temperatures from 0 F to 30 F) liquid-water contents from 0.3 to 1.0 gram per cubic meter) and cycle times from 1 to 4 minutes.
+Ice remaining after inflation of a spanwise-tube de-icer increased airfoil section drag 7 to 37 percent for the following conditions: angles of attack from 0° to 4.6°; airspeeds of 175 and 275 mph; glaze- and rime-icing conditions; air total temperatures from 0 F to 30 F; liquid-water contents from 0.3 to 1.0 gram per cubic meter; and cycle times from 1 to 4 minutes.
 For these conditions the drag increase depended primarily on chordwise extent of residual ice.
 In heavy glaze-icing conditions (1.0 g/cu m liquid-water content and 25 F air total temperature) at high